 When not working or after the war, women returned to their playtime overalls.
 In summer, teens and brave women wore their overalls without a shirt underneath.
 The bibs on these overalls took on the Pinafore shape with modest coverage around the bust to the back, only exposing the neck and shoulders.

 New materials were also introduced, such as rayon or other synthetic and cotton blends.
 Lighter tans and greys, solids, and stripes were part of these revived fashions, although the classic navy blue with white buttons never went out of style.

-Lucky for us who love mid-century vintage fashion, we can still find 1930s and 1940s style overalls being remade by a handful of repro brands.
-Take a look at the 1940s women’s pants shopping page.
+Luckily for us who love mid-century vintage fashion, we can still find 1930s and 1940s style overalls being remade by a handful of repro brands.

 - 1940s Ladies’ Workwear – From Rosies to Nurses